logo

 • Lifetime structural warranty.

-Astro photography places rigid demands on a permanent telescope pier and we want light hitting any pixel to stay on that pixel and not move around as the equipment deflects.
+Astrophotography places rigid demands on a permanent telescope pier and we want light hitting any pixel to stay on that pixel and not move around as the equipment deflects.
 Acceptable deflection is then a matter of pixel size and focal length.
 A 4.78µ pixel at 500mm is 1.97 acrsec per pixel while the same camera at 2000mm is only 0.49 arcsec per pixel.
 When we go planetary with 3.8µ pixels at 5600mm, we are down to 0.13 arcsec.
 Less deflection is always better and becomes more critical as focal length increases and as pixel size decreases.
-MOAP 43 Series telescope pier deflection at 43" height is 0.383 acrsec: 3x to 20x less than other piers.
-Shorter heights are even less.
-A MOAP 43 Series telescope pier at 35" height is only 0.272 arcsec.
+43 SERIES telescope pier deflection is only 0.383 acrsec at 43" height: 3x to 20x less than other piers.
+64 SERIES deflection is only 0.399 acrsec at 64".
+GEN2 pier deflection is less than 0.40 arcsec up to 34". telescope pier foundation Click here to enlarge the graph

 Telescope pier components are cut by a 5-axis CNC water jet providing quality 5 (best) edges.
-Welding is done on automated rotary tables.
-Fabricated piers are put in a lathe and the top plate is faced to remove any thermal deformation from welding processes.
+Pipe sections are put in a lathe and the cut ends are faced and beveled in preparation for welding.
+Fabricated piers go back in a lathe and the top plate is faced to remove any thermal deformation from welding processes.
 Surface contaminants are removed and the assembly is abrasive blast cleaned to grade SSPC-SP6 prior to powder coating with a proprietary hybrid urethane/polyester resin.
 Materials are critical to achieving low deflection.
-Big box Chinese hardware simply won’t cut it.
 We use new domestic steel and fasteners meeting the following specifications:

 • Pipe: ASTM A500 Grade B, 46,000 psi yield, 58,000 psi tensile